n44h/Cloe/README.md

 # Cloe
-Cloe is a CLI tool to store Zoom meeting details and join meetings on the Zoom desktop client.
-It can also remember meeting information to make it convenient to join meetings in the future without having to type in the meeting ID and password every time.
+Cloe is a CLI tool to join Zoom meetings on the Zoom desktop client.
+Cloe also makes it convenient to join recurring meetings using just a unique meeting name, so that you don't have to type in the meeting ID and password every time.

 **Note**: This tool is made for Linux and MacOS.
 It will not work on Windows.

-**Requirements**: Your system should have `python 3.5` or higher to run the `cloe.py` script.
+**Requirements**: `python 3.5` or higher is required to run the `cloe.py` script.

 ## Keyword Arguments